CJB-2702/Armada-PBMS/event comment system updates todo.md

 ## Questions to Resolve

-1. Should `user_viewable` have exactly three states (null, "deleted", "edit") or more?
+1. Should `user_viewable` have exactly three states (null, "deleted", "edit") or more? just three
 2. Should we keep `is_edited`, `edited_at`, `edited_by_id` for backward compatibility, or fully migrate to previous_comment_id approach?
+fully migrate
-3. What should happen to existing comments with `is_private = True` during migration?
+3. What should happen to existing comments with `is_private = True` during migration? just delete the column no actions

-4. Should there be an admin view that can see deleted comments and previous edits for audit purposes?
+4. Should there be an admin view that can see deleted comments and previous edits for audit purposes? not now